 - Faculty/Staff (Purple) - allows for parking in reserved faculty/staff parking spaces

-- Commuter (Green) - allows for parking in all general parking areas and the commuter
+- Commuter (Gray) - allows for parking in all general parking areas and the commuter

-- On-Campus (Red) - allows for parking in all non-reserved parking spaces
+- On-Campus (White) - allows for parking in all non-reserved parking spaces

 - Temporary permits - issued as needed to regular permit holders, visitors or guests